Our Regulatory Approach

 Know Your Local Laws

-Digital currency regulations vary by country, state, and territory.
-It is your responsibility to understand whether using a private digital currency is permitted where you live.
+Digital-token regulations vary by country, state, and territory.
+It is your responsibility to understand whether using a private digital token is permitted where you live.

 Tax Obligations